ARCHER2-HPC/archer2-fortran-intro/section5.01/README.md

   dt" my-type: "(2,14)
 ```
 The _iodesc-string_ and _v-list_ will re-appear as arguments to
-a specfial function which must be provided by the programmer.
+a special function which must be provided by the programmer.
 Information on this function is provided as part of the _procedure-part_
 of the type definition:
 ```